Fruitpunch44/WindowsApi_With_Python/README.md

 # This repository contains exercises demonstrating how to interact with the Windows API using the ctypes library in Python.
-The projects include examples of retrieving system information, manipulating file attributes, and more.
+The projects include examples of retrieving system information, manipulating file attributes, and more that will be added